 |5% (Slower than average)|

 Plumbers, pipefitters, and steamfitters install and repair piping fixtures and systems.

 Plumbers, pipefitters, and steamfitters work in factories, homes, businesses, and other places where there are pipes and related systems.
 Plumbers are often on call for emergencies, so evening and weekend work is common.

 Most plumbers, pipefitters, and steamfitters learn on the job through an apprenticeship.
-Some also attend vocational-technical school.
-Most states and some localities require plumbers to be licensed.
+Some attend a vocational-technical school before receiving on-the-job training.
+Most states require plumbers to be licensed.